-Why are our closest cousins are that strong?
+Why are our closest cousins that strong?

-The short and simple answer is, our closest cousins, chimpanzees are stronger than humans because our nervous systems exert more control over our muscles.
+The short and simple answer is, that our closest cousins, chimpanzees are stronger than humans because our nervous systems exert more control over our muscles.
 Our fine motor control prevents great feats of strength but allows us to perform delicate and uniquely human tasks; like playing violin or drawing pictures.

 The video published by Scientific American titled Why Are Chimpanzees Stronger Than Humans? below claims that chimps have 3 to 5 times the strength of humans.
 According to the American popular science magazine, the main difference in strength between humans and chimpanzees most likely has to do with the neurological control of the muscles.